naregderlevonian/herodot/README.md

 This repository contains personal configurations for Hyprland and other applications.
 It powered by the Herodot helper script.
-The settings feature numerous dependencies (which will be published later) and have been tested exclusively on an ASUS Zenbook Duo 14 OLED laptop with a dual-display setup.
+The settings feature numerous depEndencies (which will be published later) and have been tested exclusively on an ASUS Zenbook Duo 14 OLED laptop with a dual-display setup.
 Many parameters are specific to this model, yet they can be easily adapted for other systems.

 ## Features